telerik/xaml-docs/controls/radchartview/series/piechart-series/pieseries.md

 # PieSeries

-This series is visualized on the screen as separate pie slices representing each of the data points.
+This series is visualized on the screen as a circle constructed with separate pie slices representing each of the data points.

 * [Declaratively Defined Series](#declaratively-defined-series)
 * [Properties](#properties)